Ray O'Connor: Early political career

-The ministry was reconstituted on 10 March 1977 following the 1977 state election, which the Liberal Party won again.
-O'Connor became the minister for works, minister for water supplies, and the minister for housing, lower profile ministries than police.
-Although Court gave no explanation for this, he was reportedly tired over O'Connor's controversies regarding law and order.
+The ministry was reconstituted on 10 March 1977 following the 1977 state election, which the Liberal Party won.
+O'Connor became the minister for works, minister for water supplies, and the minister for housing, all lower profile ministries than police.
+Although Court gave no explanation for this, he was reportedly tired of O'Connor's controversies regarding law and order.
 On 24 July 1978, Bill Grayden resigned from the ministry.
-O'Connor received his portfolios of labour and industry, consumer affairs, and immigration, first as an acting minister, then from 7 August as an actual minister.
-The ministry was reconstituted again on 25 August.
-O'Connor was made the minister for labour and industry, minister for consumer affairs, minister for immigration, minister for fisheries and wildlife, and minister for conservation and the environment.
+O'Connor received his portfolios of labour and industry, consumer affairs, and immigration, first as an acting minister, then from 7 August as the minister.
+The ministry was reconstituted on 25 August.
+O'Connor lost his former ministries, and added fisheries and wildlife, and conservation and the environment, to those he had taken over from Grayden.
+O'Connor handled so many different ministries that he became known as the "minister for just about everything".
+As immigration minister, O'Connor often criticised the amount of Vietnamese immigrants coming into Western Australia, which sparked debate with federal immigration minister Michael MacKellar.
+O'Connor objected to immigrants coming to Australia without any check for criminal records or their health, and said that "we should give them money, petrol, turn their boat round and send them home".